Klomegah/FinalProject_Klomegah/README.md

 - No background music feature (planned for future)
 - Analytics data cannot be exported (planned for future)
 - Database not optimized for large datasets and scalability (currently sufficient for small user base)
+- Voice input not available on HTTP servers (browser security requirement - works on localhost/HTTPS)

 ### Planned Features
 - Email-based account activation